pontazaricardo/Arduino_LinkIt7697_Servo_motor_Light_Sensor/README.md

 ![sensor02](/images/sensor03.jpg?raw=true)

-In order to read its inputs, we need to define the analogic pin that will provide the board with the sensors data.
+In order to read its inputs, we need to define the analogic pin that will provide the board with the sensors data

 ```arduino
 int potpin = A0;      // analog pin used to connect the potentiometer